Kristian-Popov/Burstcoin-OpenCL-plotter/README.md

 ## Prerequisites

 Very recent versions of Boost and CMake are needed for build.
-New CMake can be downloaded to a subfolder `cmake` at your home by using these simple instructions
+New CMake can be downloaded to a subfolder `cmake` at your home directory by using these simple instructions

 ```
 pushd ~